jfcloutier/karma_system/ontology.md

 # Ontology

 The working ontology of the Karma project.
-It is processual in kind and deflationary in intent.
+It is processual/relational in kind and deflationary in intent.
 It allows for basal (minimalist) agency and consciousness in both living and artificial systems.

-One can argue that some degree of consciousness, conceived of as second-order sentience, is required for any living being, however elementary, to survive.
+I am of the opinion that some degree of consciousness, conceived of as second-order sentience, is required for any living being, however elementary, to survive.
 It remains to be seen (but would not be all that surprising) if this is also the case for mortal, artificial agents.

 ## Being